Lewis Landes: Legal career

 Colonel Landes defended Eddie August Schneider in 1936, when Eddie returned from Spain where he flew in the Yankee Squadron for the Spanish Loyalists in the Spanish Civil War.

 Landes was held in contempt in a case in the Southern District of New York, a finding which was affirmed on appeal.

 Landes also appeared in several cases before the U.S. Supreme Court.

 Jockey Club

 Around 1940 Colonel Lewis Landes, was asked to act as general counsel pro bono for the Jockeys Community Fund and Guild.

 World War II

 During World War II he was sent to Australia, where he was the chief aide to Douglas MacArthur and was in charge of logistics and supplies.
-Most of the troops under his command were African American and in 1944 he wrote:
+Most of the troops under his command were African American.

-Automotive Workers Reach Overseas Vehicle Quota Through Overtime.
-"Work for Victory" and not "wish for victory", is the living slogan in Camp Atterbury's Automotive Section of the Combined Maintenance Branch.
-The report fot he month of June is typical.
-It simply states: "Quota reached: Required vehicles reconditioned and shipped overseas."
-But behind that simple statement is a story - a story of toil and labor, of sweat and grime, and 12-hour workdays, preceded and followed by long drives to and from work!
-But here is the story: The Fifth Service Command assigns quotas of vehicles for overseas processing to this station by month or other determined periods of time.
-During the month of February the shop went on a 10-hour basis in an attempt to meet those quota figures.
-Early in June it was evident that even on a 10-hour schedule the shop would be unable to meet the quota set for the month.
-A meeting was held of all employees, at which Col. Lewis Landes, director, Supply Division, spoke to the men indicating the urgency of meeting quota assignment.
-At this meeting Col. Landes inquired how many could and would work extra hours to meet the quota and immediate response indicated approximately 80 per cent would work any hours necessary.
-A few days later, a 12-hour work day was inaugurated in all automotive shops, plus Sunday work.
-The June quota was met and another vote of loyalty was written.
-"On behalf of the Commanding Officer, Col. Modisette, and myself, I desire to take this opportunity to express to you our deep appreciation for your splendid cooperation in enabling this Post to meet its quota of overseas vehicles for the month of June, 1944.
-To accomplish this you voluntarily agreed to work extra hours each day and nine hours on Sunday.
-By your efforts you have contributed much to the war effort", said Col. Landes.

 Death

 The Colonel donated a Greek vase to the Metropolitan Museum of Art.
 He died on January 8, 1972, at New Rochelle Hospital and was at living 1833 Palmer Avenue in Larchmont, New York.